yamcs/yamcs/docs/server-manual/links/ccsds-frame-processing.rst

 frameType (string)
     **Required.** One of ``AOS``, ``TM`` or ``USLP``.
 The first 2 bits for AOS/TM and 4 bits for USLP represent the version number and have to have the value 0, 1 or 12 respectively.
 If a frame is received that has a different version, it is discarded (with a warning log message).

+derandomize (boolean)
+    If true, derandomize the frames with the derandomizer as per CCSDS 131.0-B-3.
+Default: false

 spacecraftId (integer)
     **Required.** The expected spacecraft identifier.
 The spacecraftId is encoded in the frame header.
 If a frame with a different identifier is received, it is discarded (with a warning log message).